mnot/I-D/web-proxy-desc/draft.md

 If a WPD proxy becomes unresponsive, clients SHOULD consider it failed and attempt to use another proxy (if available) or inform the end user (if not available).
 Clients SHOULD regularly attempt to re-establish contact with failed WPD proxies (e.g., every minute).

+Requests for the "localhost" {{RFC6761}} and "local" {{RFC6762}} top-level domains MUST NOT be routed through a WPD proxy.

+Likewise, requests to the Loopback address blocks (127.0.0.0/8 and ::1/128) and the Link Local block (169.254.0.0/16 and fe80::/10) MUST NOT be routed through a WPD proxy; see {{RFC6890}}.
+Note that clients are not required to perform a reverse lookup on hostnames to conform to this requirement.

 # The Web Proxy Description (WPD) Format {#wpd}